Felecia Theune, PhD

 Most athletic departments approach attendance through promotion, more posts, more giveaways, more email blasts.
 Campus Crowd Strategies approaches it through research.
 The two are not in conflict, but one without the other is working in the dark.

-CCS partners with athletic departments to understand who is not coming and why, and to develop evidence based strategies that move programs from reactive event marketing toward the kind of consistent fan engagement that builds attendance culture over time.
+CCS partners with athletic departments to understand who is not coming and why, and to develop evidence based strategies that move programs from reactive event marketing toward the kind of consistent attendance behavior that builds attendance culture over time.
 The result is not just a bigger crowd on game day.
 It is a program that understands its audience well enough to grow it deliberately.